Apaczer/uae4all/README.md

 A: Place binary file in _/mnt/emus/uae4all/_ and make new link to it if you don't have one already.
 You will also need to have there _/data_ folder with necessary [assets](https://github.com/Apaczer/uae4all/tree/master/data).

 Q) _Does this emu need any BIOS file?_
-A: Yes, the emulator will recognize it by placing kick.rom (rename your kickstater BIOS to match) in _/mnt/.uae4all/_ location
+A: Yes, the emulator will recognize it by placing kick.rom (rename your kickstarter BIOS to match) in _/mnt/.uae4all/_ location